Skip to Content

 As a four-year programme, you will be able to move directly into key roles in the food industry (such as product development, process improvement or food engineering) without further training.
 A four-year programme is also great preparation for a research career if that interests you too.

 Massey’s food technology programme teaches you the fundamental and applied food technology skills that you will need in your career.
 You learn not only in the classroom, but practical laboratory and workshop sessions that focus on real industry problems and solutions.
 You’ll get hands-on experience in industrial-standard food processing plants.
 Your lecturers are active researchers, with many having worked in the New Zealand and international food industries.

 For instance in your first year you will work on a problem set in the future and come up with creative solutions to that problem.
 You are required to present your work in this course on a website that you create, which is viewed by potential clients.
 Some fantastic websites have been developed out of this project.
 This gives you valuable skills in communicating your work.

 The Massey food technology degree is very applied.
 In the final year of your study you will work with industry in industry-sponsored projects, working closely with that industry.
 You will help to solve real-world problems and help the businesses you are working with.

-At Massey you are also required to complete 900 hours of approved summer vacation employment (over three summer breaks).
-This is more than other food qualifications in New Zealand and means that you come out with a broader understanding of the food industry, and will be ready to start work from the day you graduate.
+At Massey you are also required to complete 900 hours of approved summer vacation employment (over three summer breaks) in the food industry.
+This is more than other food qualifications in New Zealand and means that you come out with a broader understanding of the food industry, some great experiences for your CV and you will be ready to start work from the day you graduate.

 The study of food technology is science and engineering-based.
 It combines fundamental sciences, mathematics and statistics, and the more applied sciences and engineering with business and management.